leomccormack/sparta-site/content/docs/help/install-instructions.md

 ## Windows (x86) users

-Windows users can simply unzip and run the installer.
+Windows users can simply run the installer(s).

-The installer places the VSTs in the following folder:
+The installer places the VST/LV2/VST3s in the following respective folders:
 ```
+C:/Program Files/Steinberg/VSTPlugins
+C:/Program Files/Common Files/LV2
-C:/Program Files/VSTPlugins
+C:/Program Files/Common Files/VST3
 ```
 And also installs the following files:
 ```
 /Windows/System32/saf_mkl_custom_lp64.dll
-/Windows/System32/saf_ipp_custom.dll
 ```
 To uninstall, simply delete these files.

 ## Linux (x86) users

-Linux users can download, unzip and copy the plugins into any folder that is scanned by the VST host for VST plug-ins.
+Linux users can download, unzip and copy the plugins into any folder that is scanned by the VST/LV2/VST3 host.
 For example:
 ```
 ~/.vst
+~/.lv2
+~/.vst3
 ```

-The following included files must then also be copied into:
+The following included files must then also be copied into one of these two folders:
 ```
+/usr/lib/libsaf_mkl_custom_lp64.so
 /usr/local/lib/libsaf_mkl_custom_lp64.so
-/usr/local/lib/libsaf_ipp_custom.so
 ```
 To uninstall, simply delete these files.